jaybojaybojaybo/HairSalon-Epicodus/README.md

     Client: "Marsha Martia-Martsché"
     Stylist: 2

-* Stylist List page will have the following links:
+* Stylist List page will have the following Stylists and associated links:
   - "Kim Johnson"
   - "John Johns"